OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-advanced-encoding-with-mes.md

     // Declare a new job.
     IJob job = _context.Jobs.Create("Media Encoder Standard Job for Concatenating Videos");
-    // Get a media processor reference, and pass tooit hello name of the
+    // Get a media processor reference, and pass to it the name of the
-    // processor toouse for hello specific task.
+    // processor to use for the specific task.
     IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

-    // Load hello XML (or JSON) from hello local file. string configuration = File.ReadAllText(@"c:\supportFiles\preset.json");
+    // Load the XML (or JSON) from the local file. string configuration = File.ReadAllText(@"c:\supportFiles\preset.json");

     // Create a task